-World Wetlands Day is celebrated every year on 2nd February.
+According to Ramsar Secretariat on wetlands, World Wetlands Day is celebrated every year on 2nd February.
 This day marks the date of the adoption of the Convention on Wetlands on 2 February 1971, in the Iranian city of Ramsar on the shores of the Caspian Sea.
 Since 1997, the Ramsar Secretariat has provided outreach materials to help raise public awareness about the importance and value of wetlands.

-The broad aim of the convention on wetlands is to halt the world wide loss of wetlands and to conserve them through wise-use and management.
+The broad aim of the convention on wetlands, according to the Ramsar Convention on wetlands, is to halt the world wide loss of wetlands and to conserve them through wise-use and management.
 This initiative promotes the implementation of the concept of "wise use" of wetlands through strengthening the capacity of countries to manage their wetland resources in perpetuity and contributing to integrate wetland conservation and management with the development process.

-The frequency of disasters worldwide has more than doubled in just 35 years, driven by climateand weather-related hazards such as flooding, tropical cyclones and droughts.
-UN-Water estimates that 90% of all natural hazards are water-related.
+The frequency of disasters worldwide has more than doubled in just 35 years, driven by climate- and weather-related hazards such as flooding, tropical cyclones and droughts.
+UN-Water estimates that 90% of all natural hazards are water-related (Ramsar, 2017).

 Wetlands have many roles they play in the world, and among these we have:

-- a.
-Wetland provide resources which include water, land, soils, plants and animals contained within them, all of which provide goods which can be used to generate subsistence, income and employment; - b.
-Wetlands provide services which include the hydrological and ecological functions (e.g. water recharge), which support and maintain economic activities and human settlement because they act as a sink for wastes and residues, temperature regulation, contribution to climate change mitigation through carbon storage in above ground vegetation and in soil, and protect human and natural production systems; - c.
-During storms, urban wetlands absorb excess rainfall, which reduces flooding in cities and prevents disasters and their subsequent costs; - d.
+- Wetland provide resources which include water, land, soils, plants and animals contained within them, all of which provide goods which can be used to generate subsistence, income and employment (O'Connor, 2010); - b.
+Wetlands provide services which include the hydrological and ecological functions (e.g. water recharge), which support and maintain economic activities and human settlement because they act as a sink for wastes and residues, temperature regulation, contribution to climate change mitigation through carbon storage in above ground vegetation and in soil, and protect human and natural production systems (O'Connor, 2010);

+- c.
+During storms, urban wetlands absorb excess rainfall, which reduces flooding in cities and prevents disasters and their subsequent costs (Bullock, 2003); - d.
 The abundant vegetation found in urban wetlands, acts as a filter for domestic and industrial waste and this contributes to improving water quality.
-Urban wetlands supply cities with water and are green spaces for recreation which helps to promote human wellbeing.
+Urban wetlands supply cities with water and are green spaces for recreation which helps to promote human wellbeing (Bullock, 2003).

-Uganda as a signatory to the Ramsar convention on wetlands will join the rest of the International community to commemorate the World Wetlands Day on Friday, 2nd February 2018, starting at 8:30am, Arua District Local Government, Arua Hill ground, Arua Municipality under the theme "Wetlands for sustainable urban future".
-And the national slogan will be "Urban Wetlands: Prized land, not Wasteland"
+Uganda as a signatory to the Ramsar convention on wetlands will join the rest of the International community to commemorate the World Wetlands Day on Saturday, 2nd February 2019, starting at 9:00am, Limoto primary school, Putiputi Sub-County, Pallisa district under the theme "Wetlands and Climate Change,".
+And the national slogan will be "Wetlands for Climate Change Mitigation"